 The mission of the Electronics Engineering Technology Bachelor of Science degree program is to provide a comprehensive program of instruction that will enable graduates to obtain the knowledge and skills necessary for immediate employment and continued advancement in the field of electronics.
-The department will be a leader in providing career-ready candidates for various electronics technology fields.
-Faculty and students will engage in applied research in emerging technologies and provide professional services to their communities.

 Program Educational Objectives